 As a result, dressing usually has more liquid added to it to prevent drying out.

 Jiffy cornbread dressing is best eaten within 3 to 4 days.
-Keep it refrigerated in an airtight container and reheat in the oven to restore the texture.
+Keep it refrigerated in an airtight container storage and reheat in the oven to restore the texture.

 Jiffy Cornbread Dressing